Sainz wins Singapore thriller as Red Bull run is broken

 Having cleared Verstappen, Russell quickly reeled in Sainz, whose rear gunner Leclerc had slipped to sixth on the road.

-Out of sequence, the Red Bull’s were sitting ducks; strategically they needed to run long to maximise the chance of a Safety Car or similar interruption, which would be their only saving grace.
+Out of sequence, the Red Bulls were sitting ducks; strategically they needed to run long to maximise the chance of a Safety Car or similar interruption, which would be their only saving grace.

 Even then, the win looked out of reach as Russell and Hamilton, both of whom looked to have better car pace, had fresh tyres up their sleeves.